ece1786-2023/LSTM/README.md

 #git clone https://github.com/ece1786-2023/LSTM

-git fetch origin/main #This command fetches the latest main branch from the repo
+git fetch origin #This command fetches the latest main branch from the repo

 git reset --hard origin/main #This command will set your local branch to exactly match the state of the **fetched** remote branch. **Be cautious when using --hard as it discards all local changes.**